 When we apply an external DC source to the battery, we reverse the process.
 An external DC source such as an alternator or a battery charger feeds electrons to our positive lead sulfate-covered lead peroxide plate and the negative lead peroxide-covered lead plate.
 During the charging process, the density of the sulfuric acid solution falls, but we still have positive hydrogen ions and negative sulfate ions.

-The positively charged hydrogen Ions more toward the negative terminal of the external DC source.
+The positively charged hydrogen ions move toward the negative terminal of the external DC source.
 Each hydrogen ion takes one electron from the negative plate to become a hydrogen atom.
 These hydrogen atoms attack the lead sulfate to produce lead and sulfuric acid.

 The negative sulfate ions move toward the positively charged plate.
 When they get there, they give up their extra electron to become radical sulfates.
 This radical sulfate reacts with the lead sulfate, and forms lead peroxide and sulfuric acid.